knagadevara/kubernetes-musical-potato/installation_utilities/InstallationProcess.md

 		source installKube.sh $ROLE

+Note:

-Note: Save the details of all the hostnames seperated by their role 'manager' or 'worker' in two seperate files as named below, which would be used in upcoming steps.
+1. Save the details of all the hostnames seperated by their role 'manager' or 'worker' in two seperate files as named below, which would be used in upcoming steps.

 	K8sManager.ini  K8sWorkers.ini

-	commandline variable can only be the below values for respecter parameters.
+2. Commandline variable can only be the below values for respecter parameters.

 	ROLE: [manager,worker]
 	SWITCHER: [0,1]